uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 ### Sharing your environment file

 To share your environment for collaboration, there are primarily 3 ways to export environments, the below commands show how to create environment files that can be shared for replication.
+Remember to replace `<env>` with the existing environment name.

 1. Cross-Platform Compatible

     ```bash
-    #Create .yml file to share, replace <env> with preferred name for file.

     conda env export --from-history > <env>.yml